(A) Supported employment means either of the following:

-On-going support services that are furnished by RSC from job placement until transition to extended services are called time-limited services; those that are provided following transition by one or more extended services providers are called extended services.
+On-going support services that are furnished by OOD from job placement until transition to extended services are called time-limited services; those that are provided following transition by one or more extended services providers are called extended services.

-(3) Time-limited services are on-going support services provided by RSC before the consumer makes the transition to extended services.
+(3) Time-limited services are on-going support services provided by OOD before the consumer makes the transition to extended services.
 Transition may not occur until the consumer has substantially met the work goal.
 They are normally provided for a time not to exceed eighteen months.
 Time-limited services may be provided for a period longer than eighteen months if a longer period to achieve job stabilization has been established in the IPE, the consumer has made substantial progress toward meeting the hours-per-week work goal, and there will be no break between time-limited services and extended services.
 Time-limited services include, but are not limited to:

 (a) Intensive on-the-job skills training to include social skills training, and other training provided by skilled job trainers, job coaches, employment specialists, co-workers, and other qualified workers, using natural worksite supports.